kambleaa007/KittyCat/README.md

 ## Local Development :

-1. Fork This Project -
+1. Clone and then Fork This Project -

 2. Open Your Command Line or Terminal and type -
 ```bash